 This is important because as long as there is network coverage, it's now possible to call the emergency services, even when there is no credit or no coverage from your own mobile provider.
 Phone boxes are not being removed where there is no network coverage, in accident black spots, and a number of other locations which meet criteria.

-For further information please contact the Performance, Consultation and Insight Manager on 01789 260118 or by email firstname.lastname@example.org
+For further information please contact the Planning Policy Team by email firstname.lastname@example.org